joshbrew/nbody/README.md

 `npm i -g tinybuild` then `npm start`

-This is just a quick and dirty canvas rendering test for an n-body planetary physics sim and some logarithmic scaling for orbital distances and planet radii, including exaggerating moon orbits based on the dominant body.

-It's not perfect by any means as the orbits can teleport if a new dominant body is picked up, the timestep is not continuous, and the scaling could be fine tuned.

 Move mouse to predict trajectory path

 Click to fire.

-The physics are gamified so the behavior is more interestin
+The physics are gamified so the behavior is more interesting
 ![cap](./cap.PNG)

+This is just a quick and dirty canvas rendering test for an n-body planetary physics sim and some logarithmic scaling for orbital distances and planet radii, including exaggerating moon orbits based on the dominant body.

+It's not perfect by any means as the orbits can teleport if a new dominant body is picked up, the timestep is not continuous, and the scaling could be fine tuned.

 ```js